-The Safe and TogetherTM Model is an internationally recognised suite of tools and interventions designed to help child welfare and their partners become domestic violence-informed.
+The Safe and TogetherTM Model is an internationally recognised suite of tools and interventions designed to help child welfare and their partners become domestic violenceinformed.
 This child-centred model derives its name from the concept that children are best served when we can work toward keeping them safe and together with the non-offending parent (the adult domestic violence survivor).
-The model provides a framework for partnering with domestic violence survivors and intervening with domestic violence perpetrators in order to enhance the safety and well-being of children.
+The model provides a framework for partnering with domestic violence perpetrators in order to enhance the safety and well-being of children.